amqp/rhea/README.md

     annotations sent to link recipient peer that should be negotiated at link attach
   * message_annotations, an object/map of non-standard delivery
-    annotations propagated accross all steps that should be negotiated at link attach
+    annotations propagated across all steps that should be negotiated at link attach
   * message_id
   * user_id